-It will be the responsibility of the project site owner to complete a stormwater permit application and ensure that a sufficient construction plan is completed and submitted to the Hendricks County Drainage Board and/or Hendricks County Surveyor in accordance with Chapter 7 of this Ordinance.
-It will be the responsibility of the project site owner to ensure proper construction and installation of all stormwater BMPs in compliance with this Ordinance and with the approved stormwater management permit, and to notify the Hendricks County Drainage Board and/or Hendricks County Surveyor with a Notice of Termination letter upon completion of the project and stabilization of the site.
+It will be the responsibility of the project site owner to complete a stormwater management approaval application and ensure that a sufficient construction plan is completed and submitted to Hendricks County in accordance with Chapter 6 of this Ordinance and the Technical Standards.
+It will be the responsibility of the project site owner to ensure proper construction and installation of all stormwater BMPs in compliance with this Ordinance and with the stormwater management approval, and to notify Hendricks County with a Notice of Termination letter upon completion of the project and stabilization of the site.
 However, all eventual property owners of stormwater quality facilities meeting the applicability requirements must comply with the requirements of this Chapter and this Ordinance.